Monday, June 15, 2015

 Ron also bought some toiletries.

-We traveled east on Highway 72, turned south onto I-65 to Montgomery, and took I-85 north toward Atlanta, Georgia.
+We traveled east on Highway 72, then south onto I-65 to Montgomery, and finally north on I-85 toward Atlanta, Georgia.
 We then turned south onto Highway 231 to Dothan, Alabama.

 We stopped at McDonald's in Dothan for a sandwich.

-Andy loaded my luggage into his van, and we rode to Whigham, which took about an hour.
+Andy loaded my luggage into his van, and we rode to Whigham, a 1-hour drive.
 Ron drove to Panama City.

 After we arrived in Whigham, I took a quick shower, unpacked, and went to play with the grandkids.